kartik501/Correcting-Algorithmic-Bias-in-Recidivism-Predictions__Fairness-in-AI/README.md

 ## Results:

-Below plots show the comparision of prediction metrics of all the models.
+Below plots show the comparision of prediction metrics for all the models.
 A5 refers to the "Fairness-Aware Classifier with Prejudice Remover Regularizer", A6 LM refers to "Local Massaging algorithm with conditional non-discrimination classifier" and A6 LPS refers to "Local Preferential Sampling algorithm with conditional non-discrimination classifier".

 <br/>